-- Failing grades for no more than 1 six weeks
+- Failing grades for no more than one six weeks

-- No more than 1 U in citizenship (3 N’s are equivalent to 1 U)
+- No more than one U in citizenship (3 N’s are equivalent to one U)

-- Must be in good standing with attendance.
+- Must be in good standing with attendance - no makeup hours

-- No more than 1 suspension or placement in ADC
+- No more than one suspension or placement in ADC, OOS, ISS

 - A cheerleader who has been on the campus high school cheer program for three consecutive years and meets all other tryout requirements will automatically be placed on the varsity team.

-F. The campus administrator will arrange for qualified judges to conduct the tryouts.
+The campus administrator will arrange for qualified judges to conduct the tryouts.
 Tryouts will be judged by a 3 person panel formed by qualified judges from outside the EMS ISD.
 Criteria to be judged will be determined by the coach.
 Judges’ scoring selection is final.
 A scoring rubric for the audition will be posted prior to tryouts.
 9th / JV 40 points, Varsity 50 minimum score.

 Candidates for cheerleader must post a minimum score to be eligible for selection.
 The minimum score will be posted prior to tryouts.
 Scores that exceed the minimum score will then be placed in rank order.
 Once the team reaches capacity the team will be formed.
 It could be possible that a candidate who reaches the minimum score is not selected due to the max number of cheerleaders being fulfilled.
 It is also possible that a team may not reach capacity if participants do not meet the minimum score and the number who do meet the criteria are fewer than the max allowed.